MicrosoftDocs/dynamics-365-project-operations/articles/psa/create-project-template.md

 ## Components of project template
  A project template consists of three components:

 - **Work breakdown structure**: A work breakdown structure in a project template has the same set of elements as in the project.
-You can create a task hierarchy, associate roles to task, define schedule attributes, set dependencies and view all the data in the Gantt.
-The work breakdown structure in project templates also support task modes for each task.
-There is no difference between a project template and a project when creating work schedule.
+You can create a task hierarchy, associate roles to task, define schedule attributes, set dependencies, and view all the data in the Gantt.
+The work breakdown structure in project templates also supports task modes for each task.
+There is no difference between a project template and a project when creating a work schedule.

 - **Project estimates**: Project estimates in templates work the same way as they do in projects, except the price lists for defaulting the cost and sales prices are always the default cost and sales price lists defined in [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] parameters.
 The rest of the functionality is the same as in a project.